Dally in the Alley: Performers

-In 1977, an inner city art fair evolved into a performing arts festival on the campus of Wayne State University in the vicinity of W Hancock Street, 2nd Avenue and West Forest.
+In 1977, an inner city art fair evolved into a performing arts festival in the vicinity of W Hancock Street, 2nd Avenue and West Forest.
 Today it is known as Dally in the Alley.
 The North Cass Community Union Is the sponsor of Detroit's Dally in the Alley.
 Proceeds from the Dally events are used to support North Cass projects which are said to improve the quality of life for people who live and work in the North Cass Community.
 The North Cass Community Union has used Dally proceeds to fund an environmental lawsuit against the City of Detroit trash incinerator, provide roaming security during nighttime hours and grant scholarships to enable neighborhood children to attend the Art Center Music School.

 These Artists have converged with a number of other primarily Detroit-based performers on the Dally in the Alley art festival in Detroit, Michigan for the one weekend every late summer.
 They all perform on one of the stages and have transformed a small-time art fair into a festival of the performing arts.
 This festival has gone beyond just providing entertainment to the community.
 Proceeds from the event have made the neighborhoods safer, fought injustice and given the youth a place to chase their dreams and aspirations in the field of art and music.